jhpyle/docassemble/demo.md

   - jurisdiction: Jurisdiction
   - court: Court
 comment: >-
-  An "objects" section defines variables that are Python objects.
-The object types here are defined in the docassemble.legal module.
+  An "objects" section defines variables that are docassemble objects.
+  The object types here are defined in the docassemble.base.core and docassemble.base.legal modules.
 ---
 code: |
   court.jurisdiction = jurisdiction